tmaurice54/tns_embedded_training/Docs/debug_with_uart.md

 # Debug using UART

 The UART protocol can be used to print data to the PC trough the STLink.
-We just have to use the UART2 on the board STM32F401RE.
+We just must use the UART2 on the board STM32F401RE.

 ## Print on serial terminal with UART (C++ version)

 In the main files given in this training you will find initialization for the UART2.
 This allows you to use it as a debug tool (or just to print data if you want to).

-You can use the following code :
+You can use the following code:

 ```cpp
 #include <stdio.h>